What to bring to EXPOs/Job Fairs

 - Visitors to your 'booth' are potential leads; don't expect an immediate "sale."
 Students tend to be turned off by a "hard sell."
 EXPO attendees prefer a short, overall view of what you have to offer.

 - Stand in front of your display and table (wear comfortable shoes!)
 Sitting in the chair behind your table doesn't provide the welcoming atmosphere you're after.

-- Wear name tags prominently - ask our staff if you need one.
+- Wear name tags prominently - we can provide you with one if needed.